cvs-health/testaro/README.md

 - `'isWaitable'`: is `'url'`, `'title'`, or `'body'`
 - `'areStrings'`: is an array of strings

-When `commands.js` specifies a `withItems` requirement for a `test`-type command, that requirement is an array of length 2, and is always `[true, 'boolean']`.
-That means that this `test`-type command must have a `withItems` property, whose value must be `true` or `false`.
-That property tells Testaro whether to itemize the results of that test.

-Any `test` command can also (in addition to the requirements in `commands.js`) contain an `expect` requirement.
-If it does, that requirement has a different format: an array of any non-0 length.
-The items in that array specify expectations about the results of the test.
+Any `test` command can also (in addition to the requirements in `commands.js`) contain an `expect` property.
+If it does, the value of that property must be an array of arrays.
+Each array specifies expectations about the results of the test.

 For example, a `test` command might have this `expect` property: